Salt Lake Valley

 From the parking area, you'll see two trails on the south side.
 The right one leads to the Mormon Pioneer Trail.
 The left one, behind the gate, is the Great Western Trail.
 Take the left trail which leads uphill.
 The trail heads through the forest as it goes along the west side of Peak 7,824.
 This peak isn't much lower than Bald Mountain and has over three hundred feet of prominence.
 It is an easy peak to add to the hike if you wish, although it is off trail and can be brushy.
 Near the top of the ridge, not far off the main trail, is an old Airway Beacon that has fallen over.

 A little farther along the ridge, you should be able to see Bald Mountain off in the distance.
 Now the trail starts to lose elevation as it goes down to a basin located above Dry Hollow.
 You descend about four hundred feet or so.
 Then the trail begins to climb back up toward the mountain.
 The route traverses around to the west before following the north ridge to the summit.
 There was a small pile of rocks on top when I was there.
 I remember seeing a benchmark too.
-Because this is part of the Great Western Trail, the summit sees a fair share of hikers, runners, and bicyclists.
-The trail continues south from Bald Mountain to Parleys Summit.
-If you have two vehicles, you can do this as a through hike.
+Because this section of trail is part of the Great Western Trail, the summit sees a fair share of hikers, runners, and bicyclists.

 Big Mountain Pass route distance is 6.6 miles round trip with 1,240 feet elevation gain.

 When to Climb

 The best time to hike is from mid-May through mid-November when the road for the standard route from Big Mountain Pass is open.